Filed Recordings – Miking the World (1958-2018)

 Justin Bennett – The Mosques of Tanger (exc.)

-high up on a rooftop in the early morning, calls from different mosques mix and resonate as they cross the city (1994, Staalplaat)
+High up on a rooftop in the early morning, the calls from various mosques mingle and echo through the city.
+(1994, Staalplaat)

 Chris Watson – Cassarina